jpretired/wp-prirucka-wt/wp-content/plugins/wpdiscuz/readme.txt

 = Comments - wpDiscuz v7.0.5 =

-**IMPORTANT!**
-Security vulnerability issue is fixed, please update!
-We have got a report that, there is a security vulnerability issue in 7.0.0 > 7.0.4 versions.
-This issue was fixed on 23rd July with the new update 7.0.5.
-We recommend keep using the latest versions and update wpDiscuz to 7.0.5 and higher versions.

 * Security vulnerability issue is fixed
 * Changed: New and better way to check allowed comment attachments